-Montserrat is 50 km north west of Barcelona.
-If you hired a car, it’s a short drive, the journey will take you around 1h.
+Montserrat is located 50 km north west of Barcelona.
+If you hire a car, it’s a short drive, the journey will take you around 1h.
 You can drive all the way up to Montserrat and park your car for free during the first 2 hours.
 After that they charge you around 5€/hour.
 You can also park at the feet of the mountain, either at the Yellow Cable Car free parking or at the Rack Railway free parking and use one of these transports to get to the top.

 You can also get to Montserrat by public transport.
 You need to take a train in Plaça Espanya train station, line R5 (light blue).
 There are trains every hour starting at 5:16am and the journey takes around 1h 10 minutes.
 The train has stop at the Yellow Cable Car station (Aeri de Montserrat) and at the Rack Railway station in Monistrol de Montserrat.

 A cheap and comfortable way to get to Montserrat is by bus.
 The bus company Autocares Julià offers a bus service which leaves Barcelona at 9:15am and pick you up in Montserrat between 17:00h and 18:00h depending on the season.
 The price is around 5€ one way.

 It’s also very common for pilgrims and for those who wish to practice sport, to go on foot to Montserrat.
 The mountain is filled with trails, later in this post I’m suggesting a few trekkings that I’ve taken.

 The Yellow Cable Car is the oldest but fastest way to reach Montserrat.
 Working since 1930, it covers a distance of 1.350m, and an incline up to 45% within 5 minutes.
 The views during the short journey are breathtaking, either on a clear day or on a foggy one.
 You can get here either by train or by car, where you can park for free.

 - low season from 10:10h-17:45h (weekdays) and from 9:40h-18:15h (weekends and holidays).